Starflight-code/starbot/README.md

 ./starbot <your-bot-token-here>
 ```

-It's really that simple to launch it.
+It's really that simple to compile and launch the server.

-#### How do I get StarBot set up in my server?
+#### How do I get StarBot set up in my Discord server?

 It couldn't be easier, StarBot provides a bunch of slash commands to get you started.
 First through, you'll have to initialize it.